mechmotum/mechmotum.github.io/content/czi-sympy-wrapup.rst

 :slug: sympy-czi-outcomes
 :authors: Jason K. Moore
 :summary: Summary of the work performed under the Chan-Zuckerberg Foundation
-          Open Source Software for Science Cycle 4 grant awarded to Sympy, and performed by Delft University of Technology.
+          Open Source Software for Science Cycle 4 grant awarded to Sympy and performed by Delft University of Technology.
 We developed new biomechanics capabilities in SymPy and improved code generation performance for large mathematical expressions.